vrwim/WRBaseClasses/readme.md

 ## Disclaimer

-Everything here was originally written by me in Xamarin.iOS, and as such variable names may be incorrect.
+Everything here was originally written by me in Xamarin.iOS, and as such variable names may be incorrectly named.
 Functionally, the code should work.